Is it easy to make a hummus salad dressing recipe?

 We avoid using cornstarch and cake flour as thickeners; they raise our blood glucose and that too is inflammatory.
 Hummus works instead.
 It's also an important part of the healthy diet for those who suspect they have prediabetes; nearly 50% of those enjoying typical grocery store food.
 Take this very simple home finger-prick test.

-Aquafaba, the leftover liquid after cooking chickpeas can also be used as a thickener.
+The leftover liquid after cooking chickpeas can also be used as a thickener; it is known as aquafaba.
 I haven't tried it yet but it is on the bucket list.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.